tgaillard1/docai/docai-contract-demo/README.md

-# DocAI Expense Parser Demo
+# DocAI Contract Parser Demo

 # Before Starting
 Make sure you are on the correct branch.